vistuleB/wly/writerly/README.md

 ## Intro

 "Writerly" is a derivative of Elm-Markup.
 It encodes a superset of XML.
-It is build on three primitives:
+It is built on three primitives:

 - xml-like nodes with key-value attribute pairs and children, where the children may be selfsame nodes or:
 - multi-line text blurbs, or: